-I am a University of Florida alumna currently working full-time as a District Dietitian in Long Term Care for Healthcare Services Group in St. Petersburg.
-I also work part-time as a Registered Dietitian Consult for Balanced Senior Nutrition in a long term care facility in Tampa.
+I am a University of Florida alumna currently working as a Dietitian in Long Term Care.
 I have previous experience with Florida Hospital Orlando in the ICU & rehab setting and I have consulted with Meals on Wheels, Etc making menus and providing client nutrition education as well as trained the kitchen staff to be ServSafe certified.
 In school, I volunteered with the UF Sports Nutrition Office researching the latest supplements & nutrition advice for our athletes.
 I also volunteered at the VA HONOR Center for homeless vets, teaching them how to grow fresh vegetables and use them in healthy recipes.
 I even worked as a diet tech at Shands, helping with research studies involving nutrition.
-As you can tell, I like to keep busy and work in many different areas of nutrition to keep me well rounded on all things nutrition.
+As you can tell, I like to keep busy and work in many different areas of the field to keep me well rounded on all things food & nutrition.
 I have a Bachelor’s Degree in Food Science and Human Nutrition, specializing in Nutritional Sciences.
 I also have a Master’s Degree in Nutritional Sciences.
 My studies during graduate school focused on nutrition & immunity.
 My graduate thesis was written on antioxidant activity in wheat bran ready to eat cereal.
 After deciding I preferred human interaction over test tubes and assays, I went back to earn my postbaccalaureate in Dietetics.
 I finished my Dietetic Internship through Andrews University.
 I am a Registered Dietitian Nutritionist, a Licensed Dietitian Nutritionist for the state of Florida, and a Certified Nutrition Support Clinician.
-I am an active member of the Academy of Nutrition and Dietetics (AND), Tampa AND, and Pinellas AND which are perfect ways to network and keep me in the know of advances in the nutrition field.
+I am an active member of the Academy of Nutrition and Dietetics (AND) & Suncoast AND which are perfect ways to network and keep me in the know of advances in the nutrition field.
 I review journal articles daily to see what the new research is saying and subscribe to many popular health magazines to make sure I’m aware of the latest diet trends people are hearing about.